A Brighter Future through Education

 Chirwa and his deputy – all incredibly grateful for the very generous financial support from donors and for the very hard work of the ASC Team that has enabled this all to happen.

-A community engagement exercise was carried out in November with pupils, parents and other community members to gather their views on how they envisage the school to be and all the elements of the design that are important to them.
-This was a great success and we plan to run additional community engagement events on aspects such as creating a permaculture garden and conserving surrounding forests in due course.
+We work closely with the School Board and the local community.
+We hold regular engagement exercises with pupils, parents and community members to gather their views on how they envisage the school to develop.
+These events are a great success and we plan to run additional community engagement events on aspects such as creating a permaculture garden and conserving surrounding forests in due course.

 Fundraising success